 Things To Do At Mudchute Park and Farm

 The focus of this site is caring for the environment.
-The space is looked after by The Mudchute Association, a registered charity with a membership scheme.
-It was once derelict land which was ear marked for the building of a high-rise estate.
+The park and farm is looked after by The Mudchute Association, a registered charity with a membership scheme.
+It was once derelict land which was earmarked for the building of a high-rise estate.
 After a public campaign, the area was secured as a park for the people.
 The Mudchute Association was formed in 1977 and the work began to improve the grounds, plant trees and introduce animals.

 Today, visitors can enjoy all the hard work the Mudchute Association has put into preserving this patch of green space in London E14.
 Walking through the fields is a wonderful way to spend a sunny day in London.